 Yep.
 Most of the time, they are things that have nothing to do with us humans.
 A few examples:

-Additionally, it is important for pet parents to be aware of dogs’ ability to share the doggie equivalent of the common cold (kennel cough) and other mild illnesses with each other.
+Additionally, it is important for pet parents to be aware of dogs’ ability to share the doggie equivalent of the common cold (kennel cough) and other mild illnesses with each other – most of which are not covered by vaccines.
 Because dogs play with their mouths and because most of these viruses are airborne, it is more likely for dogs in off-leash play settings to catch bugs like this.

 Risk situations described above are normal and no one is really at fault, even the dogs.
 We absolutely monitor the dogs very closely and they are in happy harmony most of the time, but they are still dogs, and we can’t fully understand every single thing about them.
 Additionally, much like children starting human school for the first time, a new dog starting daycare may not be immune to all the colds and bugs the other kids at school have already dealt with and gotten over.
 It is very possible for dogs to develop things like kennel cough during their first few visits, particularly during warmer months and particularly if they are socializing with other dogs for the first time.
 As a parent bringing a dog into an off-leash group facility, you must accept and share in these risks.